International Resources Ltd.

 Source: squidoo.com

-While the credit crisis hits the world, Tanzania’s (business) people, investors and politicians are discussing newly discovered (exclusive) gold, uranium, gas and oil.
+While the credit crisis hits the world, Tanzania’s business people, investors and politicians are discussing newly discovered (exclusive) gold, uranium, gas and oil.
 And the way the society could benefit, so the economic growth could lead to better facilities such as modern infrastructure, better health care and education.
-I’m interested in the role of social media like Facebook regarding the increased social awareness and political transparency.

 Images: Merelani Hills, 2008 (part of project Tanzania Unlimited Ltd.)